rystanley/genepopedit/README.md

 The goal of **genepopedit** is to provide a simple and flexible tool for manipulating large multi-locus genotype datasets in R.

+** Note on starting on Aug 3 2016 genepopedit will only accept lowercase input variables.
+Full changes will be in effect by Aug 5 2016 and on all versions > 1.0.0.5 **

 **Use genepopedit to subset a SNP dataset by:**

 * removing specified loci.